Laharisrikotipalli/ecom-inventory-pricing/api.md

 # E‑Commerce Inventory & Pricing Service – Documentation

-This document explains the core design of the E‑Commerce Inventory & Pricing Service built with FastAPI, PostgreSQL, Redis, Celery, and Docker.[file:200]
+This document explains the core design of the E‑Commerce Inventory & Pricing Service built with FastAPI, PostgreSQL, Redis, Celery, and Docker.

 ---